Brief for entry stage of competition

 No pre-prepared elements permitted, with the exception of homemade stocks

 N.B.
-When selecting your seasonal menu, please don’t forget that the semi-finals will be held at the end of September!
+When selecting your seasonal menu, please don’t forget that the semi-finals will be held on the 21st September!

 Please send us your recipes (including method) and photographs for each course.
 The entry closing date for 2022 will be announced nearer the time.